Azure/az-hop/docs/tutorials/quickstart.md

 ## Requirements

-- A Microsoft Azure subscription
+- Microsoft Azure subscription
-- A work or school account with the Owner role in the Azure subscription
+- Work or school account with the Owner role in the Azure subscription
-- A lab computer with:
+- Lab computer with:

   - Access to Azure
   - A web browser supported by the Azure portal (Microsoft Edge, Google Chrome, or Mozilla Firefox)